LLNL/sundials/doc/sundials_developers/source/style_guide/SourceCode.rst

-The SUNDIALS vector, matrix, linear solver, and nonlinear solver classes use the naming convention ``<short class name><method>`` for base class methods where each component of the name uses camel case.
+The SUNDIALS vector, matrix, linear solver, and nonlinear solver classes use the naming convention ``<short class name><method>`` for base class methods where each component of the name uses Pascal case.
 See :numref:`Style.Table.OldBaseClassMethodNaming` for examples.

 .. note::